ackintosh/ganesha/README.md

 ---

-It is one of the very active Circuit Breaker in PHP and production ready: well-tested, well-documented. :muscle:  You can integrate Ganesha to your existing code base easily as Ganesha provides just simple interface and [Guzzle Middleware](https://github.com/ackintosh/ganesha#ganesha-heart-guzzle) behaves transparency.
+It's one of the [Circuit Breaker](https://martinfowler.com/bliki/CircuitBreaker.html) implementation in PHP which has been actively developed and production ready - well-tested and well-documented. :muscle:  You can integrate Ganesha to your existing code base easily as Ganesha provides just simple interfaces and [Guzzle Middleware](https://github.com/ackintosh/ganesha#ganesha-heart-guzzle) behaves transparency.

 If you have an idea about enhancement, bugfix..., please let me know via [Issues](https://github.com/ackintosh/ganesha/issues). :sparkles:

 ## Are you interested?

-[Here](./examples) is an example which is easily executable.
+[Here](./examples) is an example which shows you how Ganesha behaves when a failure occurs.
+It is easily executable.
 All you need is Docker.
-You can experience how Ganesha behaves when a failure occurs.

 ## Unveil Ganesha